 Key agent challenges

-The contact centre agent’s job has always been challenging, and recent upheavals caused by the pandemic have added more layers of challenge:
+The contact center agent’s job has always been challenging, and recent upheavals caused by the pandemic have added more layers of challenge:

 • An agent’s work requires simultaneous interaction with multiple systems